 We will complete a reference check with two people who can provide us with information regarding your recent work experience.
 This is to verify the information you have provided about your skills, experience and attributes.
 We expect to be able to speak with your current or most recent manager and will only contact referees you have given us permission to talk to.

 We will also ask you to undertake a pre-employment drug test.
 We are only notified if any illicit drugs are found.

-Once you have received medical clearance, you will be asked to complete a physical assessment at the prison where you’ve applied for a role.
+After you have completed your onsite preview (SCOPE), you will be asked to complete a physical assessment at the prison where you’ve applied for a role.
 This test measures your ability to cope with the physical requirements of the job.
 The physical tests are set to a standard such that someone with a reasonable level of fitness developed through regular activity should pass.

 The Department regularly recruits in certain areas in order to give candidates the opportunity to be pre-screened prior to a vacancy arising.
 What this means is that we ask for: